 On the night of July 28, 1981, three men entered the rectory and shot Father Rother.
-Father Rather’s heart is buried in the church in Guatemala and his body was buried at Holy Trinity Cemetery in Okarche.
-Father Rather is now entombed here, in the Resurrection Memorial Chapel.
+Father Rother’s heart is buried in the church in Guatemala and his body was buried at Holy Trinity Cemetery in Okarche.
+Father Rother is now entombed here, in the Resurrection Memorial Chapel.

 The official Cause of Beatification of Father Rother was begun on October 2007.
 We now pray that the church will declare him a saint.

 Blessed Stanley Rother was Beautified on Sept.
 23rd, 2017 in Oklahoma City.